papandreou/seespee/README.md

 [![Dependency Status](https://david-dm.org/papandreou/seespee.svg)](https://david-dm.org/papandreou/seespee)

 Generate a `Content-Security-Policy` header for a website.
-The website is crawled for scripts, stylesheets, images, fonts, appcache manifests etc., which will be listed by their origin.
+The website is crawled for scripts, stylesheets, images, fonts, application manifests etc., which will be listed by their origin.
 Inline scripts and stylesheets with be hashed so `'unsafe-inline'` can be avoided.